 But What About Cable?

-Cable broadband, also called D3 or DOCSIS 3 for the technical standard, is actually a good solution for some applications.
+Cable broadband, also called DOCSIS for the technical standard, is actually a good solution for some applications.
 Just don’t kid yourself.
 That cable connection doesn’t really go very far until it hooks up with the cable company’s metro fiber plant.
 The junction box may be a few blocks away or it might be handing on the utility pole you can see from your office.

 The same is true for T3 or DS3 bandwidth, the longstanding upgrade path from T1 lines.
 The connection to your equipment may be a pair of coaxial cables, but they only go out to the street.
 At they point they join up with a SONET fiber optic system owned and maintained by the local telephone company.